keepthrifty/keepthrifty.github.io/_posts/2018/2018-09-11-mini-retirement-mental-breakdown.md

 ---

+_This blog post is part of the 3rd Annual Suicide Prevention Awareness Month blog tour.
+If you are feeling suicidal, please call the National Suicide Prevention Lifeline at 1-800-273-8255 or text HOME to 741741._

 Last week, Jaime shared how she felt during the toughest part of our mini-retirement - [my mental breakdown](% post_url 2018/2018-09-04-finding-faith-money-fading-away %).
 This week, I'd like to give you my story, what I learned, and a peek into where our life is at now.

 ## Getting Lost